History & Company Philosophy

 Email: ahollander@firstaviation.com

 Aaron P. Hollander has combined his passion for aerospace, motor sports and business during his career.
-As principal, he has led the turn around and growth for several aviation, defense, and motor sports companies.
-Today Mr. Hollander is Chairman & Chief Executive Officer of Firs Aviation Services Inc. which he co-founded in 1995 as a leading provider of repair and overhaul services to the aviation industry worldwide.
-First Aviation’s principal operating subsidiaries are Aerospace Turbine Rotables, Inc., Evōlution Aerospace, Inc., Aviation Blade Services, Inc., Heliblade International and Piedmont Propulsion Systems LLC.
-From December 2001 to July 2009, Mr. Hollander also served as CEO of Skip Barber Racing School LLC and on the Board of DART Aerospace until its sale in May of this year.
+As principal, he has led the growth of several aviation, defense, and motor sports companies.
+Today Mr. Hollander is Chairman & Chief Executive Officer of First Aviation Services Inc. which he co-founded in 1995 as a leading provider of repair and overhaul services to the aviation industry worldwide.
+First Aviation’s principal operating subsidiaries are Aerospace Turbine Rotables, Inc., Aviation Blade Services, Inc., Associated Aircraft Manufacturing & Sales, Inc., Evōlution Aerospace, Inc., Piedmont Propulsion Systems LLC and Saint Technologies Inc. From December 2001 to July 2009, Mr. Hollander also served as CEO of Skip Barber Racing School LLC and until February 2012 served as Chairman and CEO of Imtek, LLC.
 Aaron Hollander co-founded First Equity Group in 1985 advising the aerospace and defense industries on some of the most significant transactions impacting those sectors.
+Mr. Hollander held SEC Series 7, 63, 24 and 27.

 Prior to co-founding First Equity, Mr. Hollander worked for the Boston Consulting Group, and as a CPA and CMA with Arthur Young & Company (now Ernst & Young).
-Mr. Hollander held SEC Series 7, 63, 24 and 27.

-Mr. Hollander holds an Airline Transport Pilot License (ATP) with instrument, multi-engine, helicopter, seaplane, and glider ratings and with type ratings for Learjet 25/35/55, Lear 40/45, Embraer Phenom 100 and Citation CE-510S.
+Mr. Hollander holds an Airline Transport Pilot License (ATP) with instrument, multi-engine, helicopter, seaplane, and glider, and type ratings for Learjet 25/35/55, Lear 40/45, Embraer Phenom 100 and Citation CE-510S.
 He has been a speaker at various aerospace industry conferences, including the National Business Aircraft Association, American Institute of Aeronautics and Astronautics and the Federal Aviation Administration and is a life member of the National Aeronautics Association.

 Joshua Krotec